d4rk-lucif3r/Second-Activity-App-MultiIntent/README.md

-# SecondActivity Tutorial in Android-Studio by Arsh Anwar
+# SecondActivity  in Android-Studio by Arsh Anwar
- (Tutorial)
+- App with MultiActivity using different Intents.

 # Description
 - Main activity consist of 3 buttons.